SoroushOskouei/Hybrid-Gaussian-Spectral-Clustering-HGSC-/README.md

 # Hybrid-Gaussian-Spectral-Clustering-HGSC
-A clustering algorithm that leverages Gaussian Mixture Models (GMM) and Spectral Clustering to identify clusters.
+A novel clustering algorithm that leverages Gaussian Mixture Models (GMM) and Spectral Clustering to identify clusters.

 The main steps of the algorithm can be summarized as follows: